darren-finch/darren-finch/README.md

 - 👋 Hi, I’m @darren-finch
-- 👀 I’m interested in web development with React & JavaScript
+- 👀 I’m interested in all things web development
-- 🌱 I’m currently learning Discrete Math 2 in college, with some JavaScript on the side.
+- 🌱 I'm currently building full-stack apps with React & Spring Boot
 - 📫 You can reach me at my website, https://darrenfinch.com

 <!---